Skip to Main Content

 Short profiles of selected Christian denominations in the U.S.

-About the Bible Presbyterian Church
+Bible Presbyterian church

 Date Founded: 1937